-Students can earn a maximum of 60 college credit hours toward the baccalaureate degree by participating in special programs, i.e., the Advanced Placement program at the secondary level (AP), the College-Level Examination Program (CLEP), the International Baccalaureate Diploma/Certificate (IB), and comprehensive examinations.
+Students can earn a maximum of 60 college credit hours toward the baccalaureate degree by participating in special programs, i.e., the Advanced Placement program at the secondary level (AP), the College-Level Examination Program (CLEP), the DSST Subject Standardized Test, the International Baccalaureate Diploma/Certificate (IB), and comprehensive examinations.
 Only credit earned by comprehensive examination counts toward the resident credit requirements for graduation.
 Contact an academic advisor regarding special programs for credit.